CELT Teaching Certificates

 Student Centered Pedagogy

-This certificate offers a series of workshops designed to empower educators with effective strategies for creating an inclusive and engaging learning environment for PFW students.
-By completing this certificate, educators will acquire knowledge and skills and consider the impact of implementing student-centered approaches that promote active engagement in the classroom.
+This certificate provides a series of workshops aimed at empowering educators with effective strategies to create an inclusive and engaging learning environment for PFW students.
+By completing this certificate, educators will acquire knowledge and skills and consider the impact of implementing student-centered approaches; promoting active engagement in the classroom.

 -